takenet/blip-ds/readme.md

 # BliP DS

-This project was born based on the need to create a Design System to be used within Take.
-The components are written in Web Components using the StencilJS library created by the Ionic team.
+This project was born based out of the need to create a Design System for Blip.
+Components are written in Web Components using the StencilJS library created by the Ionic team.

 Components.
 Guides.
 Brands.
 It's all here, no riddles.
-The Blip-DS is all yours.
-[Blip-DS](https://design.take.net/240287753/p/9953dc-take-blip-ds-elementar).
+[UAI is all yours](https://design.take.net/240287753/p/9953dc-take-blip-ds-elementar).

 ![thumbnail-components](./src/assets/svg/thumbnail-github.svg).

 ## Installation

-Blip-DS installation is available in [Blip-DS](https://design.take.net/240287753/p/216ef2-instalao/b/8176c4).
+The UAI installation is available through the [Design Portal](https://design.take.net/240287753/p/216ef2-instalao/b/8176c4).

 ## License